 When I came across Meijer’s Holiday Guide this week, I knew the girls and I needed to try the homemade pudding fudge recipe inside.
 Well, we loved it so much that we’ve now made five different variations of this chocolate fudge to give as gifts to friends and family.

 All three of us are loving the variety of inspiration in this online holiday guide.
-Take just a second to pause and check it out.
 The mini-magazine begins . . .

 The holiday season is upon us, so it’s time to gather those must-have baking ingredients, get the lights and decorations down from the attic, and dive headfirst into the Christmas spirit.
 Inside these pages, you’ll find festive recipes, must-bake treats, and hosting essentials.